Report a food safety issue.

 We partner with health agencies throughout the US, and around the world to supplement surveillance, assist with outbreak detection and investigation and as an educational speaker.
 If you are a public health agency and want to learn more please contact us.
 To see our recent speaking engagements and to contact us about speaking at your event click here.

-Outbreaks Detected
+Outbreaks Detected (sample)

-2019 - Dominican Republic: Besides the deaths, there have been thousands of reports of tourists with food-borne illnesses in the Dominican Republic, according to the website IWasPoisoned.com.
+2019 - Dominican Republic: Besides the deaths, there have been thousands of reports of tourists with food-borne illnesses in the Dominican Republic, according to the website iwaspoisoned.com.
 Many of the people had stayed at the Hard Rock Hotel & Casino in Punta Cana, which recently announced that it is removing liquor dispensers from the minibars in its guestrooms.

 2019 - Hog Island Oysters San Francisco, CA: Reports of illness also came to an online food surveillance site called Iwaspoisoned.com.
 Several people said they had gotten sick after eating oysters at the Hog Island farm store in Marshall.
 Two reports came from the Hog Island oyster bar at the San Francisco Ferry Building.
 Five people said they got sick after eating oysters at a New Year’s Eve party at the Battery.